rogerdemello/DealSentry/docs/SALESFORCE_INTEGRATION.md

 # Salesforce Integration Steps

-This guide explains how to connect Proposal Reviewer to Salesforce so you can sync **open Opportunities** into proposals.
+This guide explains how to connect DealSentry to Salesforce so you can sync **open Opportunities** into proposals.

 ---